The importance of soft skills in the workplace

 Further reading: What are “soft skills” and why are they important?

-So how exactly does one go about learning soft skills?
-When it comes to learning hard skills there are concrete ways to go about acquiring the desired results.
-Want to learn how to scuba dive?
-Sign up for a PADI open water course.
-Want to learn HTML coding?
-There are plenty of online courses that can help anyone learn the skill.
-Soft skills are a different story.
+So how can you go about learning soft skills?
+When it comes to learning hard skills, there are concrete ways to go about acquiring them.
+For example, if you want to learn how to scuba dive professionally, you can sign up for professional dive training.

-Soft skills are typically acquired through educational experiences that take place outside of a classroom.
-Sometimes skills such as teamwork and adaptability are acquired through life experiences but often times organized educational experiences can help individuals acquire and acknowledge the skills that they have gained.
+But, soft skills are typically acquired through educational experiences that take place outside of a classroom.
+Skills such as teamwork and adaptability are acquired through hands-on work, and organised educational experiences, like service-learning, can help you acquire them.

-Key soft skills typically acquired or developed during a service learning course include; teamwork, empathy, communication, self-confidence, leadership, problem solving, and intercultural competence.
+Key soft skills typically acquired or developed during a service learning program include: teamwork, empathy, communication, confidence, leadership, problem-solving and intercultural competence.

 - Cape Coast